conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 One of the first talk we were able to attend!
 Stoyan Nikolov gave a great talk comparing Data-oriented with Object-oriented designs and how our mental model structure for programming is not always the best approach to achieve performance.
-What I (Dani) really liked about the talk was the real example of the Chromium project (definitely something we should check out to learn), as we were able to see how a DoD for the animations rendering could have been done instead of the original OoD.
+What we really liked about the talk was the real example of the Chromium project (definitely something we should check out to learn), as we were able to see how a DoD for the animations rendering could have been done instead of the original OoD.